cs-ieee-ist/cs-essentials/content/topics/git/2-Branching.md

 ## Merge

-So, we have made all the changes we wanted without interfiring with the work being made at the `master`.
+So, we have made all the changes we wanted without interfering with the work being made at the `master`.
 But now we want to merge these new changes.
 To do that we use the `git merge <branch-name>` command, this command will merge the histories of the current branch and the branch specified at the command and save it in the current branch's history.
 So, we are going to switch to the `master` and then merge the `contribute`.

 ```shell
 $ git checkout master
 $ git merge contribute
 ```

-You can read the [Book](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) for more in depth information
+You can read the [Book](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) for more in-depth information